OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 ABOUT THE FESTIVAL

-The Starz Denver Film Festival presents approximately 200 films over eleven days and plays host to more than 175 film artists.
-New international feature releases, independently produced fiction films and documentaries, animation, experimental works, children's programs and short subjects are included in the festival.
+The Denver Film Festival presents approximately 250 films over twelve days and plays host to more than 175 film artists.
+New international feature releases, independently produced fiction films and documentaries, animation, experimental works, children's programs, short subjects and music videos are included in the festival.
 In addition, a number of acclaimed international film artists are honored with tributes and special "evenings with..."

 The festival presents the following awards: